wolvery/react-final-project/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Redirects to SearchBook and ListBook.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
+    ├── App.test.js # Files with some initial tests.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    │ Developed files to fulfill the project
+    ├── BookGrid.js # Component to produce the rows of books.
+    ├── BookItem.js # Simple functional react component to render only a book.
+    ├── BookShelf.js # Functional stateless Component to represent a shelf which displays its name and a BookGrid.
+    ├── BookShelfChanger.js # Select box to represent the actual shelf of its book and an option to change it.
+    ├── SearchBooks.js # Displays the UI to the user perform an search using a possible term.
+    └── SearchBooksForm.js # Display a form to the user interact with.

 ```

+# Extra Informations provided by Udacity
 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server